 KNGMG is proud to support the upcoming AAPG Conference “Geoscience in a New Era”:

-KNGMG members will be entitled to register for the conference with the rate offered to AAPG members.
+KNGMG members will be entitled to register for the conference with a special rate of 399 euro.
 For this reason, a special registration code has been created that is available upon request by sending an e-mail to email@example.com.
+On the registration page, when on the second step select “I have a Registration Code” and insert this special code.

 About the Conference